hmedrano81/MyHomeLab-k8s/02-METALLB/README.md

 ## Prerequisites
 - A running Kubernetes cluster
-- `kubectl` and `helm` command-line tool configured to communicate with your cluster
+- `kubectl` command-line tool configured to communicate with your cluster
+- `helm` command-line tool installed on your local machine

 ## Conectivity Master and Worker Nodes